 Profile Picture – 170 x 170 pixels

 It is best to make the profile photo 170 x 170 pixels.
-Square images are best with some spacing around the image, because Facebook will crop it into a circular image.
+Square images are best with some spacing around the image because Facebook will crop it into a circular image.

 Cover Picture – 820 x 462 pixels

 It is important to have this cover photo professionally designed.
 There are several ways to get your cover photo designed.
-If you have the graphic design skills, you can make it on your own.
+If you have graphic design skills, you can make it on your own.
 A second option is to use an online tool like Canva.
 Canva is a free tool with several templates to use for the Facebook cover photo.
-A third is to us an inexpensive online service called Fiverr.
-For about $5 you can hire someone to make a Cover photo for you.
+A third is to use an inexpensive online service called Fiverr.
+For about $5 you can hire someone to make a cover photo for you.